DOJ says it has found over a million additional documents potentially related to Epstein

 “We have lawyers working around the clock to review and make the legally required redactions to protect victims, and we will release the documents as soon as possible.
 Due to the mass volume of material, this process may take a few more weeks.
 The Department will continue to fully comply with federal law and President Trump’s direction to release the files,” the post continued.

+Even before the revelation Wednesday of more possible documents, the Justice Department had been scrambling to get out everything in its possession.
+CNN reported Tuesday that Justice Department leadership had asked for volunteers in a prosecutor’s office in South Florida to help with redactions.

-The deadline to release all of the materials was Friday, and the Justice Department posted a massive trove of documents that day.
+The Justice Department first posted a massive trove of documents required to be released under the new law on the Friday deadline.
 That was followed up with another drop early Saturday, and another major release on Tuesday, which contained several notable references to President Donald Trump.

-A bipartisan array of lawmakers and a growing number of survivors of Epstein’s abuse have criticized the Trump administration’s rollout of the documents.
+Other documents released last week contained never-before-seen pictures of former President Bill Clinton with Epstein, swimming in a pool with Maxwell, and sitting in a hot tub with a woman whose face was redacted.

+Clinton also has never been accused by authorities of any involvement in Epstein’s crimes.
+In response to the disclosures, Clinton spokesman Angel Ureña said: “There are two types of people here.
+The first group knew nothing and cut Epstein off before his crimes came to light.
+The second group continued relationships with him after.
+We’re in the first.”

-The US Attorney’s Office in the Southern District of New York is the office that investigated and charged Epstein in 2019 and followed that up with a successful sex-trafficking prosecution against his associate Ghislaine Maxwell in 2021.
+That more documents have come from the US Attorney’s Office in the Southern District of New York is not itself surprising.
+That is the office that investigated and charged Epstein in 2019 and followed that up with a successful sex-trafficking prosecution against Maxwell in 2021.

 This story has been updated with additional information.